Philippe Hertig: International career

-Private life
+Personal life

-In 1995, as he moved to Geneva, Hertig started working for the Union Bank of Switzerland, who later became UBS.
+In 1995, as Hertig moved to Geneva, Hertig started working for the Union Bank of Switzerland, who later became UBS.
 He worked in patrimony management in private banking, Key Clients and in the Sports and Entertainment Group for about 15 years.
 He then worked four years for Julius Baer Group.
 In 2014 he joined his present employer Mirabaud Group and is assistant director.

 In 2009 Hertig joined the Association suisse de football (ASF) as member of the central committee.
 He is their treasurer.
 Since March 2014 he is member of the Swiss sub-section of Special Olympics and is part of the Foundation for the integration and promotion, through sport, of people with specific needs.
 Since April 2015 he is member of the Beach Soccer and Futsal Commission for the UEFA.